Vikesh8085/TikTokPlayer/README.md

 4. Welcome for any suggestion and optimization.

-5.Working on Refatoring and Other Screens
+5. Working on Refatoring and Other Screens

 <img src= "screen/singEasy.gif" >